Earthlings Ethics

 Ethics of Coordination and Service Roles

 Coordinators in the Earthlings people are participants who voluntarily take on service roles (technical support, moderation, facilitation).
 Their task is to serve the community, not govern it.
-Coordinators have NO power authority and can be recalled by the DAO Assembly at any time.
+Coordinators hold NO governing authority and can be recalled by the DAO Assembly at any time.

 Decision Making